 The first year will have the approach of a traditional internship with a focus on rotations that will give the resident a strong core in Emergency Medicine.
 The resident will develop a strong, diverse and complete backbone of medical knowledge that they will apply towards their approach to patient care in the Emergency Department.
-They will have early exposure to critical care, as well as pediatric, OB, anesthesia and orthopedic patients.
+They will have early exposure to critical care, as well as pediatric, cardiac, OB, anesthesia and orthopedic patients.

 They will also begin to participate in a Community Service Project (CSP), with guidance from faculty as well as senior residents.